projectkudu/ARMClient/README.md

     Clear token cache
         ARMClient.exe clearcache

 Note: The tokens are cached at `%USERPROFILE%\.arm` folder.
 All files are encrypted with CurrentUser ProtectData .NET api.

+Note: PowerShell users will need to escape the `@` symbol with a back tick <code>`</code>.

 ARMClient.Library.ARMClient
 ============================